Speicher210/wingu-android-sdk/README.md

 }
 ```

+If you are using Support Libraries, Google Play Services or have issues with dependencies, read [dependency management](docs/dependency-management.md).

 #### (Optional) Add Google API key

 To use the Location component with Google Maps, add your Google API key in `AndroidManifest.xml`: